Nude and Semi-Nude Image Sharing

 It is a crime to take, make, possess, show or distribute indecent images of any person below the age of 18; however it is important to recognise that criminalising children for taking and sharing indecent images of themselves is not in their best interests and should be avoided where possible.

 Kent educational settings can contact the Education Safeguarding Service for advice on responding to concerns.
 If a child is at risk of harm, police and/or social care should be informed; please access our 'Reporting safeguarding concerns and making referrals' guidance for further information on how to do this in Kent.

-For more information on how to respond to concerns, access the guidance from UK Council for Internet Safety (UKCIS) or Kent Safeguarding Children Multi-agency Partnership (KSCMP).
+For more information on how to respond to concerns, access the 'Sharing nudes and semi-nudes: advice for education settings working with children and young people guidance' from UK Council for Internet Safety (UKCIS) or Kent Safeguarding Children Multi-agency Partnership (KSCMP).